Tegan Nox: Early career (2013–2017)

-WWE (2017–2024)
+WWE (2017–2021, 2022–2024)

 NXT (2017–2021)

 In April 2017, it was reported that Newell had signed a contract with WWE.
-It was reported that Newell was replaced in the WWE Mae Young Classic, because of suffering a torn anterior cruciate ligament before the tournament had even began.
+It was reported that Newell was replaced in the WWE Mae Young Classic, because of suffering a torn anterior cruciate ligament before the tournament had even begun.

 Newell returned to the ring on 13 April 2018, at an NXT live event, where she teamed up with Dakota Kai in a tag team match to defeat Reina González and Vanessa Borne.
 After being announced as a competitor in the 2018 Mae Young Classic, Newell entered the tournament on 8 August, under the ring name "Tegan Nox", defeating Zatara.
 Nox returned the following day, defeating Nicole Matthews in the second round before suffering another knee injury in her quarter-final match against Rhea Ripley.
 After the match premiered on the WWE Network, Nox posted on Twitter that she had suffered numerous injuries during the match, including: a torn ACL, medial collateral ligament, lateral collateral ligament, meniscus, and patellar dislocation.